Istani/pygame_roguelike/doc/dev_log.md

 I think atm the player has to click too much.
 Maybe add a better projectile or auto shoot.
 # 13.1.23
 To tired to rework the map.
 But add health bars on the first try.
+# 16.1.23
+After a small motivational low I could get myself to try the map rework.
+At first, I had no idea how to proceed, but by trying around and following my intuition, it was actually done quickly.
+The game now looks a good deal better.